Navtej Sarna

-Navtej Singh Sarna (born 1957) is an Indian author-columnist, diplomat and former Indian Ambassador to the United States.
+Navtej Singh Sarna (born 1957) is an Indian author and retired diplomat of Indian Foreign Service who served as the Indian Ambassador to the United States.
 He previously served as the High Commissioner of India to the United Kingdom, and the Ambassador to Israel.
+He has published three novels and many short stories and essays of literary criticism.

 Early life and career

-He was born in Jalandhar, East Punjab, India to noted writer in Punjabi, Mohinder Singh Sarna and Punjabi poetess and translator Surjit Sarna, and did his schooling from St. Joseph's Academy, Dehradun.
+Navtej Singh Sarna was born in 1957 in Jalandhar, East Punjab, India to noted writer in Punjabi, Mohinder Singh Sarna and Punjabi poet and translator Surjit Sarna, and did his schooling from St. Joseph's Academy, Dehradun.
 Later he joined the Indian Foreign Service in 1980.
 He was the longest-serving spokesperson of the Indian Foreign Ministry (six years), under two prime ministers, three foreign ministers and four foreign secretaries, till the end of his term in September, 2008.

 Previously as a diplomat served in Moscow, Warsaw, Thimphu, Geneva, Teheran and Washington, DC.
-He Served as India's ambassador to Israel from 2008 to 2012, High Commissioner to the UK 2016 and as India's ambassador to the United States from November 2016 to December 2018 and retired from the Indian Foreign Service on Dec 31, 2018 after serving his country for over 36 years.
+He served as India's ambassador to Israel from 2008 to 2012, High Commissioner to the UK 2016 and as India's ambassador to the United States from November 2016 to December 2018 and retired from the Indian Foreign Service on 31 December 2018, after serving his country for over 36 years.

 Writing career

-Navtej Sarna's first novel published was We Weren't Lovers Like That in 2003, followed by The Book of Nanak was published in the same year.'The Exile' published in 2008, is a novel based on the life of Duleep Singh, the last Maharaja of the Sikh Empire, and son of Maharaja Ranjit Singh.
-His short stories which have appeared earlier in the London Magazine and broadcast over BBC have been put together in the collection 'Winter Evenings.'
+Navtej Sarna's first novel published was We Weren't Lovers Like That in 2003, followed by The Book of Nanak was published in the same year.
+The Exile, published in 2008, is a novel based on the life of Duleep Singh, the last Maharaja of the Sikh Empire, and son of Maharaja Ranjit Singh.
+His short stories which appeared earlier in the London Magazine and broadcast over BBC have been put together in the collection 'Winter Evenings.'
 He translated the 'Zafarnama', the letter written in Persian verse by Guru Gobind Singh to emperor Aurungzeb.
-'Savage Harvest' is Sarna's translation of thirty of his father's short stories on partition of India from Punjabi to English.
+'Savage Harvest' is Sarna's translation of thirty of his father's short stories on the partition of India from Punjabi to English.
 Sarna has also contributed extensively to journals and newspapers in India and abroad including The Financial Times, Times Literary Supplement, The Hindu, Hindustan Times, etc. His literary columns written over seven years for The Hindu have now appeared as a book entitled 'Second Thoughts on Books, Authors and the Writerly Life.'

 In 2022, he wrote Crimson Spring, on the Jallianwala Bagh massacre.
 He appeared on The Literary City with Ramjee Chandran podcast to talk about his book.

 Personal life

-Ambassador Sarna speaks English, Hindi, Punjabi and has knowledge of Russian and Polish languages also.
+Ambassador Sarna speaks English, Hindi and Punjabi and also has knowledge of Russian and Polish.
 He is married to Dr. Avina Sarna and has one son and one daughter.